marionettejs/backbone.marionette/readme.md

 If you do not specify an `itemView`, an exception will be thrown stating that you must specify an `itemView`.

-### CollectionView: Add / Remove Items
+### CollectionView: Automatic Rendering

-The collection view binds to the "add" and "remove" events of the collection that is specified.
-It will render any model that is added to the collection and add to the DOM automatically.
-It will also close any view for a model that is removed from the collection.
+The collection view binds to the "add", "remove" and "reset" events of the collection that is specified.

+When the collection for the view is "reset", the view will call `render` on itself and re-render the entire collection.

+When a model is added to the collection, the collection view will render that one model in to the collection of item views.

+When a model is removed from a collection (or destroyed / deleted), the collection view will close and remove that model's item view.

 ### CollectionView's appendHtml